CSC510-Team-Wise-Vilkomir-Sykes/Enigma/README.md

 ```

 ### Create a .env file with the discord token info: DISCORD_TOKEN=#SECRET_TOKEN#
-### Join the discord channel of the bot [Discord Channel of bot](https://discord.com/channels/1017135653315686490/1017135653789646850) and connect to the voice channel.
+### Join a discord server and connect to any voice channel.

 ```
 $ pip install -r requirements.txt
 $ python bot.py
 ```

+Use /join to get the bot join the same voice chanel as you.
 You can now use the discord bot to give music recommendations!
 Use /help to see all functionalities of bot.

 <h1> 🚀 Video 1 - Why you should choose this project for project 3 (Team 87) </h1>